ThePrimeJnr/alx-low_level_programming/0x00-hello_world/README.md

 4. After successful compilation, you will find the output files or executables generated.

-## About the Author 👨‍💻🖊️
+## About the Author 👨‍💻

 👤 [**Destiny Saturday (DestinedCodes)**](https://github.com/DestinedCodes/)

 📧 **Email:** yiradesat@gmail.com

-## Additional Resources 📖💻
+## Additional Resources 📖

-For more insights and details about this project, I've written a blog post that provides a comprehensive guide to C Programming 101.
+For more insights and details about this project, I've written a blog post that provides a comprehensive guide to **C Programming 101**.
 Feel free to check it out [here](https://blog.destinedcodes.me/c-programming-101).

 ---